Where Amazon.com Stands With Analysts | Benzinga

 |0

-This current average represents a 1.81% increase from the previous average price target of $4309.62.
+This current average has decreased by 1.86% from the previous average price target of $4316.07.

 What Are Analyst Ratings?